jstawsky/JStawsky_MathModeling/README.md

 # Mathematical Modeling Codes
-Updated and Proofread Python and R Codes for "Introduction to Modern Mathematical Modeling: A User’s Manual to Train Mathematical Consultants" by Samuel S.P.
+Updated and Proofread Python and R Codes for <i>Introduction to Modern Mathematical Modeling: A User’s Manual to Train Mathematical Consultants</i> by Samuel S.P.
 Shen

 The following are the links for each .Rmd chapter file published through Rpubs.<br/>
 [Chapter 2](https://rpubs.com/joaquinstawsky/mathmodel2) <br/>